Production Ready

 System Architecture

-Runtime controls now include offline detection, fallback management, and local model endpoint probing.
-This allows hybrid and offline execution without changing core orchestration flow.
+Runtime controls include offline detection, fallback management, local model endpoint probing, and Graphify codebase knowledge graphs for deep project understanding.

 flowchart TB